timescale/promscale/docs/docker.md

 Our previous Alpine-based image will continue to be supported but all new installations should switch to the `timescaledb-ha` image specified above.

-You can also migrate to Debian version by doing the following (please note: this can be a lengthy process and involves downtime):
+You can migrate to the Debian version by doing the following (please note: this can be a lengthy process and involves downtime):

 1. Use `docker inspect` to determine the data volumes used by your database for the data directory.
 2. Shutdown all Promscale Connectors.